memo/ofxMSABumblebeeGrabber/README.md

 Introduction
 ------------
-C++ openFrameworks addon to capture stereo images from bumblebee using libdc
+C++ openFrameworks addon to capture stereo images from a PointGrey bumblebee using PTGrey SDKs.

 Licence
 -------